Get a great price on a used vehicle with these buying hacks.

-The power is in your hands
+Remember, the power is in your hands

 Hitachi Top Tip: Make sure you have the cash in the bank ready to buy as this puts you in a great position when it comes to haggling.
 Take a look at a low cost car loan from Hitachi Personal Finance for a quick and easy solution to getting the money in your pocket.

-It could be the best of both worlds
+The best of both worlds

 One of the main reasons people tend to lean towards new cars is that they’re often covered by warranty policies, offering the buyer peace of mind.
 However, depending on the make and model you’re looking to buy, a pre-registered or used car is not necessarily out of warranty.